tcuc/2018-3-fall-212/lab-05/readme.md

 # Lab 05: Recursive Backtracking

-Today you will be implementing a few recursive algorithms.
+Today you will be implementing two recursive algorithms.
 The neat thing about recursion is that you can solve problems with a relatively small amount of well thought out code.

 > For this lab you will form groups of at least 2 and no more than 5 members.